CLICK TO BUY BRIOTECH SKIN SPRAY (and other products) 15% OFF

 Simply shake the bottle gently, spray on the mist, and air dry, or pat dry with clean, disposable paper products.
 (No need to rinse.)

-This link is to an article in the Public Library of Science (PLOS) Pathogens, confirming that a specific Briotech HOCl patent-pending formulation (different from their skin spray) deactivates prions.
-It also includes information on the stability of Briotech--as HOCl was notoriously unstable, prior to their innovation: http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005914
+This Public Library of Science (PLOS) Pathogens article confirms that a specific Briotech HOCl patent-pending formulation (different from the skin spray) deactivates prions (the mis-folded proteins that cause Mad Cow and Creutzfeldt-Jakob Disease.
+It also includes information on the stability of Briotech--as HOCl was notoriously unstable prior to their innovation: http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005914